meetio-theme/sublime-meetio-theme/README.md

 ## Recommended Settings

-To enjoy a better experience of using the **Meetio-Theme Theme** in your Sublime Text, please check the following settings.
+To enjoy a better experience of using the **Meetio Theme** in your Sublime Text, please check the following settings.

 ```js
 {